All students who enter the PhD through the MRes receive full funding for their PhD, including their MRes year.

 With all offers, we guarantee that any shortfall in funding from the University or other sources will be covered by a Cambridge Judge Business School scholarship.

-In addition to making up the shortfall, the School increases the maintenance stipend for all MRes and PhD students to the level of a research council stipend (for the 2016/17 academic year, this is £14,296 per annum).
+In addition to making up the shortfall, the School increases the maintenance stipend for all MRes and PhD students to the level of a research council stipend.

 Cambridge Judge Business School also has a generous range of grants available to our MRes and PhD students to support their research.
 All grant applications need to be approved by your supervisor and sometimes by your PhD Pathway Representative.
 Applications are normally supported if the course or conference is appropriate and you are making good progress towards academic placement.

-MRes students who are confirmed to continue with the PhD are eligible to apply for a fieldwork allowance of up to £1,000.
-Two conference grants of £500 each are also available (by competitive application).
+MRes students who are confirmed to continue with the PhD and are waiting to begin the PhD are eligible to apply for: